A Quantum Leap In Successful Multiple Sclerosis Treatment In India

-Clinical data alone may be sufficient for a Multiple sclerosis diagnosis if an individual has had separate episodes of neurological symptoms characteristic of the disease.
-In those who seek medical attention after only one attack, other testing is needed for the diagnosis.
-The most commonly used tools for multiple sclerosis diagnosis are neuroimaging, analysis of cerebrospinal fluid and evoked potentials.
-Magnetic resonance imaging of the brain and spine may show areas of demyelination (lesions or plaques).
+In those who seek medical attention after only one attack, another test is needed for the diagnosis.
+The most commonly used tools for multiple sclerosis diagnosis are neuroimaging, analysis of cerebrospinal fluid, and evoked potentials.

 Classifications of MS

-MS can be classified into several subtypes of MS. The classification of subtypes is done for prognosis, to determine the future course of the disease and for taking therapeutic decisions.
+MS and its treatments can be classified into several subtypes of MS. The classification of subtypes is done for the prognosis of multiple sclerosis, to determine the future course of the disease, and to take therapeutic decisions.
 There are four standardized subtype definitions: